 Two interfaces are provided for network management:

-- Command-Line Interface (CLI)-The CLI is accessible through the Console port or through a Telnet connection; it is used for configuration and security functions - SNMP-SNMP provides fault management via SNMP traps, as well as performance monitoring functionality
+- Command-line interface (CLI)-Accessible through the Console port or through a Telnet connection, the CLI is used for configuration and security functions. - SNMP-Provides fault management (via SNMP traps) and performance monitoring functionality.

 Subscriber Management